letmeriff/riff-app/dev-docs/testing-strategy/testing-implementation-plan.md

 This document outlines the phased approach for implementing the comprehensive testing strategy for the Riff application.

+## Test-Driven Development Integration

+Each phase of this implementation plan should follow Test-Driven Development (TDD) principles as outlined in [TDD-riff](./TDD-riff).
+Specifically:

+1. Write tests before implementing functionality
+2. Validate against requirements, not current implementation
+3. Follow the red-green-refactor cycle
+4. Document test rationale with references to requirements

 ## Phase 1: Core Testing Infrastructure (Weeks 1-2)

 Focus on setting up the testing infrastructure and basic test coverage for critical components.